-Most print shops focus on the craft — the quality of the print, the accuracy of the colors, the speed of the turnaround.
+Most print shops focus on the craft, the quality of the print, the accuracy of the colors, and the speed of the turnaround.
 And that’s exactly as it should be.
+However, one of the biggest Ways Print Shops Lose Jobs happens long before production even begins, during the quoting, follow-up, and customer communication process.

 Here are five of the most common ways print shops lose work at the quote stage, and what you can do about each one.